 If you’ve read our previous blogs too, you know that we always emphasize the importance of online stores being up-to-date.

 You don’t want an outdated website with a cheesy design.
-The truth is, you constantly need to be alert since in this business, trends that where hot one day, may become old news the other.
+The truth is, you constantly need to be alert since in this business, trends that were hot one day, may become old news the other.

-By keeping an eye on design trends, you can stay ahead of your competition and offer the best user-experience to your visitors.
+By keeping an eye on design trends, you can stay ahead of your competition and offer the best user experience to your visitors.

 1. DARK MODE

-This feature basically switches the background black.
+This feature basically switches the background to black.
 It’s an awesome feature used on mobile phones since it helps reduce eye strain and in some cases helps mobile devices to better adjust to given lighting conditions.
 Also, this feature helps extend battery life.

 In 2019, a lot of mobile developers have come out with “dark” versions of social media sites and countless other apps and websites.